input-output-hk/cardano-docs/docs/for-contributors/building-from-source.md

 * snip *
 ```

-After we have obtained relevant Haskell compiler version, let's enable
+After the relevant Haskell compiler version is obtained, let's enable
 Nix for all `stack` builds.
-To do so, make sure that your
+To do so, make sure that
 `~/.stack/config.yaml` has the following option:

 ```